Detect Google cloaking and website cloaking techniques. Check for User-Agent, IP-based, Referrer, and JavaScript cloaking methods.

 Shows different content to search engine bots vs browsers

-Serves different content based on visitor location
+Shows different content, based on visitor location

 Different content for mobile vs desktop users